peeringdb/docs/docs/gov.md

 ## Mission Statement

-PeeringDB, a nonprofit member-based organization, facilitates the exchange of user maintained interconnection related information, primarily for Peering Coordinators and Internet Exchange, Facility, and Network Operators.
+PeeringDB, a nonprofit member-based organization, facilitates the interconnection of Internet networks globally, with user-maintained information.

 ## Member Meetings